tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 {: #figure-passport-model1 title="TLS Client Providing Results to TLS Server."}

-## TLS Server authenticating using results
+## TLS Server Authenticating Using Results

 In this use case the TLS client, as the relying party, requests attestation results from the TLS server.
 Prior to delivering its Certificate message, the